 Some artists live in obscurity without ever being recognized for their talents: Sister Cathie Meighan is not one of those artists.

 On Aug.
 26, Sister Cathie, an instructor and adjunct coordinator for the art studio at Chestnut Hill College, garnered her first award as a painter when her abstract work won first prize in an art exhibition juried by the Philadelphia Sketch Club, America’s oldest club for professional artists.
-Her painting “Uncharted Waters” was among 87 other paintings featured in the exhibition “Absolutely Abstract 2018.”
+Her painting “Uncharted Waters” was among 87 other paintings featured in the exhibition, titled “Absolutely Abstract 2018.”
 For her prize, she received a medal and $300.

 It wasn’t until an hour before the show’s reception began that Sister Cathie learned she had won first prize.
 After she received the news, she said that she felt as if she had walked into a surprise party.

 “My insides were shaking like crazy,” Sister Cathie said.
 “I was totally surprised and blown away.
 It was something I wasn’t expecting, for sure.”

 Even though she doesn’t paint to win awards, she said the prize nevertheless validates her decades spent studying and honing her skills.